“You are probably eating a lot of unhealthy food” – how many times have people with inflammatory bowel disease heard of this one?

 Fact: IBD isn’t caused by a poor diet.

 Several people believe inflammatory bowel disease is caused by a poor diet and eating a lot of unhealthy food.
 It isn’t true.
 People with IBD haven’t done anything to contribute to its development.
-While certain foods could trigger a flare up,
+While certain foods could trigger a flare up, it isn’t the cause of IBD.
+Studies reveal IBD could be caused by a mixture of genetics and immune system reactions.

 2. IBD And IBS Are The Same